-Justin Dainer-Best, Assistant Professor in Psychology
+Justin Dainer-Best, Associate Professor in Psychology

 Professor Dainer-Best is interested in how positive and negative emotions change the way people think about themselves and the world around them.
 More broadly, he is interested in the genesis and maintenance of depressed mood.
 His work focuses on identifying the best methods for understanding how people who are depressed think.
 Professor Dainer-Best’s research continues to ask questions about how people who are depressed describe themselves—and how to increase positive self-description.
 For instance, past work showed that adults with low mood will learn to describe themselves more positively after imagining future positive social situations.
 This work continues at Bard.
 The Affective Science Lab uses clinical research methods to identify the factors underlying mood disorders.
 Work in the lab uses samples of adults, online and in person, across the range of depressive symptoms.